 'monotone' option decreases the parameter

-problem is solved sufficiently accurately in the previous iteration.
-It chooses
+problem is solved with sufficient accuracy in the previous iteration.
+The option

-1/100 when the algorithm takes only one or two iterations to achieve sufficient
+uses a factor of 1/100 when the algorithm takes only one or two iterations to

-accuracy, and 1/5 otherwise.
-The measure of accuracy is the following test,
+achieve sufficient accuracy, and uses 1/5 otherwise.
+The measure of accuracy is

 The problem has no inequality constraints, including bound constraints.

-parameter μ.
-The mechanism is similar to the linear
+barrier parameter μ is similar to the linear programming

-Predictor-Corrector steps can accelerate the existing Fiacco-McCormack (Monotone) approach by adjusting for the linearization error in the Newton steps.
-The effects of the Predictor-Corrector mode are twofold: it (frequently) improves step directions and simultaneously updates the barrier parameter adaptively with the centering parameter σ to encourage iterates to follow the “central path”.
-See Nocedal and Wright’s discussion of Predictor-Corrector Steps for linear programs to understand why the central path allows larger step sizes and consequently faster convergence.
+Predictor-corrector steps can accelerate the existing Fiacco-McCormick (monotone) approach by adjusting for the linearization error in the Newton steps.
+The effects of the predictor-corrector algorithm are twofold: it often improves step directions and simultaneously updates the barrier parameter adaptively with the centering parameter σ to encourage iterates to follow the central path.
+See Nocedal and Wright’s discussion of predictor-corrector steps for linear programs to understand why the central path allows larger step sizes and, consequently, faster convergence.

 The predictor step uses the linearized step with μ = 0, meaning without a barrier function: